What to Consider When Adding Trucks to Your Fleet

 With the opportunity for more profit comes the inevitable expenditure of more time and resources.
 As you add trucks, you also have to consider the time, money and resources you’ll need for:

-• Facilitating back-office staffing for dispatch and load management
+• Back-office tasks: Facilitating back-office staffing for dispatch and load management.

-• Thousands in out-of-pocket costs for insurance, license and registration fees
+• Fees: Thousands in out-of-pocket costs for insurance, license and registration fees.

-• Storage space for the truck when it’s not on the road
+• Truck parking: Storage space for trucks when they’re not on the road.

-The costs of adding a truck are much more than the purchase of the truck itself and can be a big reason why many people choose to limit their fleet size.
+The costs of adding a truck are much more than the purchase of the vehicle itself and can be a significant reason why many people choose to limit their fleet size.

 Fleet management.

-As you add trucks, it is important to maintain a high level of service and prioritize safety.
-It is no easy task keeping track of your drivers, trucks, load information, maintenance and repair schedules and everything else required of owning and managing a fleet.
+It’s crucial to maintain a high level of service and prioritize safety as your fleet expands.
+It is no easy task keeping track of your drivers, trucks, load information, maintenance and repair schedules — along with everything else required of owning and managing a fleet.

-If you don’t already use a fleet management software, you should highly consider the investment in a software solution that could save you valuable time, optimize your fleet performance and maximize your efficiency.
+If you don’t use fleet management software, you should consider investing in a solution that could save you valuable time, optimize your fleet performance and maximize your efficiency.
+Here are some benefits of adopting a TMS:

-ProTransport is a fully integrated trucking software, customizable to fit your fleet’s needs, offering everything you need to manage your trucking company’s operations in one location.
+ProTransport is a fully integrated trucking software that’s customizable to fit your fleet’s needs, offering everything you need to manage your trucking company’s operations in one location.

-Learn how ProTransport can make your trucking operations smoother and simplify your fleet management.
+Learn how ProTransport can benefit your company by simplifying and optimizing fleet management.
 Schedule a free demonstration today!